emersion/soju/doc/ext/bouncer-networks.md

 #### `BIND` subcommand

 The `BIND` subcommand selects an upstream network to bind to for the lifetime of the current connection.
-Clients can only send it after authentication but before the registration completes.
+Clients can only send it before the connection registration completes.

     BOUNCER BIND <netid>